dgryski/go-perfbook/performance.md

 The benchmarks you are using must be correct and provide reproducible numbers on representative workloads.
 If individual runs have too high a variance, it will make small improvements more difficult to spot.
-You will need to use benchstat or equivalent statistical tests and won't be able just eyeball it.
+You will need to use (https://golang.org/x/perf/benchstat](benchstat) or equivalent statistical tests and won't be able just eyeball it.
 (Note that using statistical tests is a good idea anyway.)
 The steps to run the benchmarks should be documented, and any custom scripts and tooling should be committed to the repository with instructions for how to run them.